-The slower-than-expected decline in the COVID-19 pandemic and the continuing effects of the pandemic have had a negative impact on PRFoods financial years 2020/2021 in addition to PRFoods financial year 2019/2020, which in turn affects PRFoods ability to meet the financial results set out in the terms in the current financial year.
+The slower-than-expected decline in the COVID-19 pandemic and the continuing effects of the pandemic have had a negative impact on PRFoods financial years 2021/2022 in addition to PRFoods financial year 2020/2021, which in turn affects PRFoods ability to meet the financial results set out in the terms in the current financial year.
 PRFoods confirms that the above temporary adverse effects will not affect PRFoods ability to meet its financial obligations under the Terms, including the ability to make future payments on the Notes.

-The bondholders confirmed at the bondholders meeting held on 24.05.2021 that they agreed to waive the requirement to comply with the terms and conditions of the bond issue on 14.01.2020 and agreed that non-compliance with the terms and conditions in the financial year 2020/2021 would not be considered a breach.
+The bondholders confirmed at the bondholders meeting held on 20.09.2022 that they agreed to waive the requirement to comply with the terms and conditions of the bond issue on 14.01.2020 (changed on 25 February 2020 and 25 February 2022) and agreed that non-compliance with the terms and conditions in the financial year 2021/2022 would not be considered a breach.